 If you’re looking for recipes for Quiche Lorraine, try this one from the Incredible Edible Egg for the rich, creamy French favorite.
 If you would like to branch out to other forms of quiche, Incredible Edible Egg has recipes for quiche and other egg dishes.
 Food.com shared their recipe for Quiche Lorraine and expanded with recipes for Pizza Quiche, Classic Quiche, Mozerella, Tomato and Basil Quiche and more.

 In the unlikely event of leftovers promptly refrigerate after serving.
-Thoroughly reheat leftovers and eat them within two to three days.
+Thoroughly reheat leftovers to an internal temperature of 165°F, and eat them within two to three days.